professorcode1/professorcode1/README.md

 ----------------

 <p>
-You still here?😕
+You still here? 😕

-Ok so you don't wanna play the game🤔.
+Ok so you don't wanna play the game 🤔.

-Perhaps you are a nerd🤓 and would like to do some statistical analysis🧑‍🔬
+Perhaps you are a nerd 🤓 and would like to do some statistical analysis🧑‍🔬

 Boy do I have the thing for you!

 <p>
-<h2>Event Analysis</h2>
+<h2>Event Analysis 📊</h2>
 <p>Check out <a href="https://github.com/professorcode1/Event-Analysis">this</a> python package I made that's used to perform Event Synchronisation and Event Coincidence Analysis.
 These are two methods used to calculate correlation b/w event series.
-Its **GPU accelerated** via CUDA so its ***super fast***🏎️.
+Its <strong>GPU accelerated</strong> via CUDA so its <strong>super fast</strong>🏎️.
 </p>

 ---------------------